axhlzy/Il2CppHookScripts/README.md

 ```sh
 $ npm install il2cpp-hooker -g
 ```

-Tips:
-The npm package may not be updated in time, so you may consider using `fat -c` to open the project and use the `github action` [Artifacts](https://github.com/axhlzy/Il2CppHookScripts/actions) to replace _Ufunc.js file.
+> The npm package may not be updated in time, so you may consider using `fat -c` to open the project and use the `github action` [Artifacts](https://github.com/axhlzy/Il2CppHookScripts/actions) to replace _Ufunc.js file.

 then you can use like this ↓